GauravPandeyLab/eipy/docs/source/getting_started.rst

 comparison.

-Base predictor training is performed in a nested cross validation set up, to allow for an unbiased comparison and selection the ensembmle method with the best performance.
+Base predictor training is performed in a nested cross validation set up, to allow for an unbiased comparison of ensemble methods, allowing the user to select the method with the best performance.
 A final model can then be trained on all available data.

 Source code
 -----------